mohammadali9007/LOCAL-SERVICE-MANAGMENT-SYSTEM/README.md

 🛠️ Local Service Management System

-A web application that helps users find and book local service providers such as plumbers, electricians, and technicians.
+A web application that helps users find and book local service providers such as plumbers, teacher, cook, driver,doctor,electricians, and technicians.

 🚀 Features